 Skills Lab 2 builds on Skills lab 1 and aims to further develop the students’ academic and professional skills.
 Students will enhance their research skills and learn how to retrieve, assess and interpret data.
 They will practice to critically reflect on the work of others and place it into context.
 Students will also work on improving their intercultural skills, visual mapping skills and debating skills.
 In addition, students will learn how to structure and deliver a coherent and comprehensible team presentation.
 The Skills Labs are highly interactive and require students to actively participate in a wide variety of in-class exercises.

-Through the Explore-Understand-Do method Skills Lab 2 also aims to bring about a deeper understanding of security related concepts and topics by explaining, discussing and practising the content of the core course 'Case Study: contemporary conflicts in the Middle East.'
+Through the Explore-Understand-Do method Skills Lab 2 also aims to bring about a deeper understanding of security related concepts and topics by explaining, discussing and practising the content of the core course 'Case Study Syria'.

 Various assignments will be used to monitor and assess the students’ skill development and study progress.

 After this course students are able to:

 Differentiate between academic, non-academic and grey literature, as well as assess the credibility, relevance and quality of a source;

 Write a structured and well-argued text by effectively using library resources to locate academic sources and using citations;

 Interpret and critique academic articles including the underlying research and methods used to build the arguments;

 Develop and deliver effective team presentations by formulating appropriate research questions and using strong visual aids;

 Work effectively in teams, manage time properly and give constructive feedback;